Is Bankruptcy the Answer?

 A: In a Chapter 13 case the debtor must file the same documents as in a Chapter 7 case (except for the Clerk’s Notice), Form 22C (rather than Form 22A) and a Chapter 13 plan.

 A: The automatic stay is an injunction that automatically goes into effect when a bankruptcy petition is filed.
 The automatic stay enjoins creditors from taking certain actions to collect debt that was incurred prior to the bankruptcy petition.
 In Chapters 12 and 13, a co-debtor stay also goes into effect to protect third parties who are liable with an individual debtor on a consumer debt.
-The automatic stay terminates when a bankruptcy case is closed but is replaced by the discharge in bankruptcy.
-However, creditors can seek relief from the stay in certain circumstances from the bankruptcy court.
+The automatic stay terminates when a bankruptcy case is closed but is replaced by the discharge injunction.
+However, creditors can seek relief from the stay from the bankruptcy in certain circumstances.

 - Taxes incurred within three years before filing bankruptcy